 Vinyl sounds better, looks better, feels better and even smells better.
 But digital does have its benefits, musical metadata is one of them.
-Having the key, tempo and other data for your records would be useful.
-Disconest uses the The Echonest and Discogs apis to find this information about records and cds registered on Discogs (the code is on Github if you want to have a look).
+Having the key, tempo and other data for your records can be useful.
+Disconest uses the The Echonest and Discogs apis to find this information about records and cds registered on Discogs.

 Disconest was my hack at the 2013 London Music Hack Day.
 It was borne out of an itch I had when comparing vinyl dj-ing to its digital counterpart.
-Off course proper djs should know their records but it can still be good to see at a glance whether this tune was 120 or 125 bpm or if it was in C or D major.
+Of course good djs should to know their records but it can still be good to see at a glance whether this tune was 120 or 125 bpm or if it was in C or D major.

-Ever so often you buy second hand records where dj’s solved this problem in an ingenious fashion but tapping out the bpm’s and writing labels doesn’t really scale for hundreds or thousands of records.
+Ever so often you buy second hand records where dj’s solved it in an ingenious fashion but tapping out the bpm’s and writing labels doesn’t really scale for hundreds or thousands of records.

 There’s also a command line version that you can use to fetch the same information for your entire Discogs collection.
 I hope Disconest can be of use to some of the record nerds out there.
 Shouts to Jonfri who made the snazzy logo.